Still Into You

-"Still Into You" is a song by American rock band Paramore.
-It was released on March 14, 2013, as the second single from their self-titled fourth studio album, Paramore.
-Recorded in 2012 in Los Angeles, California, "Still Into You" is a departure from the sound of their previous single, "Now", and incorporates a lighter pop rock sound, while being described as "sweet" and "sugary".
+"Still Into You" is a song by American rock band Paramore from their self-titled fourth studio album (2013).
+It was released on March 14, 2013, as the second single from the album.
+Recorded in 2012 in Los Angeles, "Still Into You" is a departure from the sound of their previous single, "Now", and incorporates a lighter pop rock sound, while being described as "sweet" and "sugary".

-The song received acclaim from music critics, who have praised the song and Hayley Williams' vocals as "catchy" and "strong and effective", as well as deeming it as one of the songs of the summer of 2013.
+The song received acclaim from music critics, who have praised the song and Hayley Williams's vocals as "catchy" and "strong and effective", as well as deeming it as one of the songs of the summer of 2013.
 It is among their most commercially successful singles in the United States, becoming a top-ten hit on the Mainstream Top 40, ranking at number eight on Billboard's Hot Rock Songs, and receiving double-platinum certification in the United States.

 Background

 Paramore first performed "Still Into You" in Austin, Texas, as part of the South by Southwest festival.
-The song was then released as a single on March 14, 2013, and was uploaded to Fueled by Ramen's YouTube channel, through a lyric video.
-The lyrical content finds Williams singing about her relationship with Chad Gilbert of New Found Glory fame and how her feelings seemingly have stayed the same since their first meeting.
+The song was then released as a single on March 14, 2013, and was put on Fueled by Ramen's YouTube channel as a lyric video.
+The lyrics are about Williams singing about her relationship with Chad Gilbert of New Found Glory and how her feelings seem to have stayed the same since they first met.

-In an interview with Spin, Williams stated "'Still Into You' is definitely a love song.
+In an interview with Spin, Williams said "'Still Into You' is definitely a love song.
 It's definitely happy.
-But to me anyway — and obviously I wrote it so maybe I'm biased, but — it's not a sappy love song. ...
+But to me anyway—and obviously I wrote it so maybe I'm biased, but —it's not a sappy love song. ...
 We've never done that before, and honestly I don't have a whole lot of experience writing love songs, or anyways lyrics that are like this."